Homophily: Homophily in networks

+The assortativity coefficient, $h$, is only a global summary statistic (one number for the whole network), so it can hide important heterogeneity.
+Nevertheless, homophily can be defined and measured more locally, for example at the node/neighborhood level and at the group-size or clique level (within-group vs across-group homophily), which can lead to different predictions for connectivity and contagion even when the global assortativity is the same.

 Causes and effects

 Causes

 Geography: Baseline homophily often arises when the people who are located nearby also have similar characteristics.
 People are more likely to have contact with those who are geographically closer than those who are distant.
 Technology such as the telephone, e-mail, and social networks have reduced but not eliminated this effect.

 Family ties: These ties decay slowly, but familial ties, specifically that of domestic partners, fulfill many requisites that generate homophily.
 Family relationships are generally close and keep frequent contact though they may be at great geographic distances.
 Ideas that may get lost in other relational contexts, will often instead lead to actions in this setting.

 Organizations: School, work, and volunteer activities provide the great majority of non-family ties.
 Many friendships, confiding relations, and social support ties are formed within voluntary groups.
 The social homogeneity of most organizations creates a strong baseline homophily in networks that are formed there.

 Isomorphic sources: The connections between people who occupy equivalent roles will induce homophily in the system of network ties.
 This is common in three domains: workplace (e.g., all heads of HR departments will tend to associate with other HR heads), family (e.g., mothers tend to associate with other mothers), and informal networks.

 Cognitive processes: People who have demographic similarity tend to own shared knowledge, and therefore they have a greater ease of communication and share cultural tastes, which can also generate homophily.